Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 Each consistent read, even within the same transaction, sets and reads its own fresh snapshot.

-Because gap locking is disabled, `phantom row` problems may occur, as other sessions can insert new rows into the gaps.
+**Because gap locking is disabled, `phantom row` problems may occur, as other sessions can insert new rows into the gaps**.

 Only row-based binary logging is supported with the `READ COMMITTED` isolation level.
 If you use `READ COMMITTED` with [`binlog_format=MIXED`](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_format), the server automatically uses row-based logging.